-5. Success fees

-Certain fee arrangements between an adviser and the offeree company may create a conflict of interest which would disqualify the adviser as an independent adviser to the offeree company.
+Success fees Certain fee arrangements between an adviser and the offeree company may create a conflict of interest which would disqualify the adviser as an independent adviser to the offeree company.
 For example, a fee which becomes payable to an offeree company adviser only in the event of failure of an offer will normally create such a conflict of interest.
 In cases of doubt the Executive should be consulted.

-6. Particular provisions for Rules 2.2, 2.10 and 2.11

-For the purpose of Rules 2.2, 2.10 and 2.11, "disinterested shares" means shares in the company other than those which are owned by the offeror or persons acting in concert with it.
+6. Particular provisions for Rules 2.2, 2.10 and 2.11 For the purpose of Rules 2.2, 2.10 and 2.11, "disinterested shares" means shares in the company other than those which are owned by the offeror or persons acting in concert with it.
 Where an offeree company has more than one class of share capital, the requirements in Rules 2.2, 2.10 and 2.11 will normally apply separately in respect of each class.

-7. Clarification of the application of Rule 2.2 and Rule 2.10 and other requirements of the Takeovers Code

-The purpose of Rule 2.2 is to apply similar requirements as those set out in Rule 2.10 to a delisting proposal which is related to a proposed offer.
+7. Clarification of the application of Rule 2.2 and Rule 2.10 and other requirements of the Takeovers Code The purpose of Rule 2.2 is to apply similar requirements as those set out in Rule 2.10 to a delisting proposal which is related to a proposed offer.
 This prevents the delisting proposal from being used to coerce independent shareholders into accepting the offer.
+If a company proposes to dispose of its assets and/or operations; and, either, (i) as a result of such proposal the company may not be regarded as suitable for listing for the purpose of the Listing Rules; or TC-2.10 July 2018

-If a company proposes to dispose of its assets and/or operations; and, either, the Executive must be consulted at the earliest opportunity by the company and/or its advisers and in such circumstances would normally apply Rule 2.10 and other requirements of the Takeovers Code.
+(ii) there is a proposal to withdraw the company's listing on the Stock Exchange; the Executive must be consulted at the earliest opportunity by the company and/or its advisers and in such circumstances would normally apply Rule 2.10 and other requirements of the Takeovers Code.
 In such cases the Executive may aggregate any series of transactions if they are all completed within a 12 month period or are otherwise related.
+July 2018 TC-2.11